 This mileage-reporting tool helps small businesses and solopreneurs manage their travel records for tax purposes.

 If you want to take advantage of automobile deductions on your business taxes, then the MileIQ application is a wise investment.

-For example, GoDaddy offers three different Office 365 plans starting at less than $10 bucks per month per user.
+For example, GoDaddy offers three different Microsoft 365 plans starting at less than $10 bucks per month per user.

-Here are five of the main reasons your small business should consider using Office 365.
+Here are five of the main reasons your small business should consider using Microsoft 365.